pcafrica/advanced_programming_2025-2026/exercises/07/07-c++_make_libraries.md

   tar xzvf v4.0.12.tar.gz
   ```
 - The source files of `muParserX` are located inside the `muparserx-4.0.12/parser/` folder.
-- In that folder, write a Makefile to compile `muParserX` into a shared library `libmuparserx.so`.
+- In that folder, write a Makefile to compile `muParserX` into a shared library `libmuparserx.so`. **Bonus**: add a target `install` that copies header files and the shared library into a user-specified folder.
-- Write a Makefile that compiles and links the program in `hints/ex1.cpp` with `muParserX`.
+- Write a Makefile that compiles and links the program in `hints/ex1.cpp` against `muParserX`.

 ---